 In contrast, metrics that were ranked high by Alg.
 1 visually show much more promise.
-For example, Table 4.3 suggests the mean ACCM is and the MLOC upper quartile are promising, in terms of their ability to distinguish between agents and non-agent software.
-Figures 4.4 and 4.5 show the box plot distributions these metrics.
-Visually, in both figures, the box-plots for the Agents class (RoboCup 2D, ANAC, Chess) are clearly prominent relative to other software domains.
+For example, Table 3 suggests the mean ACCM is promising, in terms of its ability to distinguish between agents and non-agent software.
+Figure 3 shows the box plot distributions for this metric.
+Visually, the box-plots for the Agents class (RoboCup 2D, ANAC, Chess) are clearly prominent relative to other software domains.